mycosoft/Mikrotik-Hotspot-Billing-System/README.md

 The Mikrotik Hotspot Billing System is released under the **MIT License**.
 Feel free to use, modify, and distribute the software as per the license terms.

----

-## Support

-For support, questions, or feature requests, please:
-- Open an issue on GitHub.
-- Join our community forum (link to be added).

----

 ## Screenshots

 ![Dashboard](link-to-dashboard-screenshot)